Sbcdn/drasil/local/README.md

 Will trigger the rebuild of the docker images.
 Drasil uses a two step build process.
 If you made changes to the codebase you will need to run the "drasil-builder" first, which will build all libraries and binaries.
 The 'build-all-loc' all will just assemble the service images and tag them.

-`make build-drasil` will do both sequentially.
+`make build-drasil` will do the whole sequence for you.

 ## Push Images to Registry

 `make push-all-local`

-Push all the service images to the local registry.
+Push the latest build service images to the local registry.

 ## Deploy Deployments to Cluster